 Unfortunately, while you should still eat plenty of healthy foods that are high in probiotics or prebiotics, your powerful stomach acids can really do a number on the live bacteria that actually make it into your lower gut where they do their best work.

 Supplements for certainty

-When shopping for supplements, and I urge you to do so, especially if you’re prediabetic or diabetic, I recommend a formulation that:
+When shopping for supplements, and we urge you to do so, especially if you’re prediabetic or diabetic, we recommend a formulation that: